K-Type-de/SubBitPacking/README.md

 The calculation for the underlying 32-bit value of `SubBitPackedArray` entries is explained in [this](#how-does-it-work) section.

 The underlying value of a `SubBitPackedStruct` is calculated in a similar way.
 It holds $m$ number of values $a_i$.
 Each can be set to one of $n_i$ different states.
 The main difference compared to the calculation of `SubBitPackedArray` is that instead of mutliplying a value $a_i$ with $n^i$ it needs to be multiplied with the product of each number of states before it.
-So each state value $a_i$ needs to be multiplied by a multiplicator $p_i$.
+So each state value $a_i$ needs to be multiplied by a multiplier $p_i$.
-This multiplicator can be calculated with this formula:
+This multiplier can be calculated with this formula:

 $$ p_i = \prod_{j=0}^{i-1} n_{j} $$